 Smithers offers a full range of barrier testing services, including an inter-laboratory proficiency scheme

 The oxygen transmission rate (OTR) of films and packs is determined using benchmark MOCON OX-TRAN 2/21 equipment.

-The water vapour transmission rate (WVTR) of films and packs is tested using the MOCON PERMATRAN-W 3/33.
+Our WVTR testing of films and packs is performed using the MOCON PERMATRAN-W 3/33.

 Carbon dioxide, nitrogen, methane and other gas permeability through films can be measured using Lyssy L100-5000 equipment.